 Other federal land management agencies offering their own fee-free days in 2020 include the U.S. Fish & Wildlife Service, Bureau of Land Management, Bureau of Reclamation, U.S. Forest Service, and U.S. Army Corps of Engineers.

 In October 2017, the National Park Service announced a proposal to charge higher fees in peak season, as long as five months per year, at 17 of the most beloved parks, to help pay for maintenance to roads, campgrounds, bathrooms and visitor’s centers.

 Under the proposal, entry fees would double or more, depending on how you arrive.
 Fees would jump from $30 to $70 for private cars, from $25 to $50 for motorcycles, and from $15 to $30 for pedestrians or cyclists.

-The price of an annual pass remains unchanged, at $80, the same price as the lifetime pass for seniors, which went up last year from $10 to $80.
+The price of an annual pass remains unchanged, at $80, the same price as the lifetime pass for seniors, which increased in 2018 from $10 to $80.

 In addition to Yellowstone, Yosemite, Grand Canyon and Joshua Tree, other parks proposed for the admission price increase include Glacier, Acadia, Olympic and Rocky Mountain.

 The proposed price increase is similar to the surge pricing charged by car services like Uber, and higher rates for airline tickets and hotel rooms in peak travel season.

 The 17 parks included in the peak season proposal “are the top revenue parks,” according to the National Park Service.